-Katie Townsend is the Reporters Committee’s Legal Director.
+Katie Townsend is the Reporters Committee’s Deputy Executive Director and Legal Director.
 She oversees the Reporters Committee’s legal services portfolio — including its litigation, vetting/pre-publication review, and amicus practices — and supervises the legal work of the Reporters Committee’s team of staff attorneys and legal fellows.

 Townsend leads the Reporters Committee’s impact litigation efforts, and regularly represents news organizations and journalists, including documentary filmmakers, in public records, court access, and legal defense matters.
 Under her leadership, Reporters Committee attorneys have secured several key victories for journalists and the First Amendment, including: